DaithiGarry/rockpapersissorslizardspock2/README.md

   - The Javascript code generates a random choice which is registered in the "Computer choice" field.
   - The result of the game, whether the player wins or loses is generated in the "results" field.
   - The score board is then update, for player "wins" and "loses".
-  - If the player reachs 5 wins or 5 loses, a message is displayed to state that the game is over.
+  - If the player reachs 5 wins or 5 loses, a message is displayed to state that the game is over and the player needs to reset/refresh to play again.

 ![image of game results](/assets/images/game_results.png)